 Students who are enrolled in the current semester or session may seek medical care at the Student Health Center.
-Call the above phone number for an appointment.
-A registered nurse will assess the condition or problem, and will either make an appointment for the student to see a College Health Physician or make a referral for an appropriate health care resource in our local community.
+Please call 714-714-7705 to schedule an appointment.
+A registered nurse will assess the condition or problem, and will either make an appointment for the student to see a college health physician or make a referral for an appropriate health care resource in our local community.

 All medical records are confidential.

 We offer a comprehensive Women's Health and Family Planning Program to OCC students, including gynecologic examinations, pap smears, clinical breast exams, sexually transmitted infection (STI) testing, lesbian health issues, contraceptives, pregnancy tests, and referrals to other health professionals if necessary.

 The Student Health Center employs experienced female College Health Physicians and a Women's Health Nurse Practitioner to perform these services.
 The College Health Nurses provide the paperwork and make appointments for Women's Health services.

 Men’s Health care is provided to OCC students, including sexually transmitted infection testing, birth control and safe sex practices (condoms), physical exams, testicular cancer screenings (testicular exam), prostate cancer screening, and gay health issues.